ghoulmann/cs-curriculum/year_3.rst

 * Given a problem, independently program a maintainable solution in a text-based language;
 * Independently debug a self-produced program written in a text-based language;
 * Analyze, simplify, and use complex data structures in self-produced programs.
+* Prepare a resume/CV with well-suited career objective and cover letter for a specific audience and purpose.

 Level 8
 -------